Woodmont Investment Counsel LLC Has $568,000 Stock Position in Delta Air Lines, Inc. (NYSE:DAL)

 Analyst Upgrades and Downgrades

 A number of brokerages have weighed in on DAL.
-Citigroup lifted their target price on Delta Air Lines from $65.00 to $67.00 in a report on Sunday, July 16th.
-Barclays boosted their price objective on Delta Air Lines from $55.00 to $58.00 in a report on Thursday, July 13th.
-TheStreet upgraded Delta Air Lines from a “c” rating to a “b” rating in a report on Thursday, July 13th.
-Morgan Stanley boosted their price objective on Delta Air Lines from $70.00 to $77.00 and gave the company an “overweight” rating in a report on Friday, July 14th.
-Finally, JPMorgan Chase & Co. decreased their price objective on Delta Air Lines from $81.00 to $69.00 in a report on Monday, May 8th.
+Jefferies Financial Group lifted their target price on Delta Air Lines from $50.00 to $60.00 in a report on Tuesday, July 11th.
+Deutsche Bank Aktiengesellschaft boosted their price objective on Delta Air Lines from $47.00 to $58.00 in a report on Wednesday, June 28th.
+Evercore ISI boosted their price objective on Delta Air Lines from $55.00 to $60.00 and gave the company an “outperform” rating in a report on Friday, July 14th.
+JPMorgan Chase & Co. decreased their price objective on Delta Air Lines from $81.00 to $69.00 in a report on Monday, May 8th.
+Finally, StockNews.com upgraded Delta Air Lines from a “hold” rating to a “buy” rating in a report on Saturday, July 15th.
 Thirteen equities research analysts have rated the stock with a buy rating and one has given a strong buy rating to the company.
 According to data from MarketBeat.com, the company has an average rating of “Buy” and an average price target of $56.88.

 View Our Latest Stock Report on Delta Air Lines